Pesto is one of my favorite condiments to keep on hand. Try these easy, fun pesto recipe variations to brighten pasta, salads, roasted veggies & more!

 - Finally, add grated Parmesan cheese and process briefly until combined.
 For vegan pesto, simply skip the cheese.

 That’s it!
 It’s really simple to make, and it’s easy to vary according to the season or your mood.
 It will keep for a few days in an airtight container in the fridge, though its surface may start turning brown.
-As a result, it’s best to cover your pesto with a thin layer of plastic wrap before sealing your container.
+As a result, it’s best to cover your pesto with a thin layer of plastic wrap or an extra drizzle of oil before sealing your container.
 This will keep it fresh and green!

 Pesto Recipe Variations